-I took my car and drove around for some time, listening to Yolanda Adams’ After a While.
+Driving around for some time, I listened to Yolanda Adams’ After a While.
 I prayed and poured my heart out to God, again.
-I then came back and called one more friend.
+Then, I came back, and called one more friend.
 I was exhausted, and weak.
 And she listened.

-Sincerely listening to another person’s hardship means to open up and feel the raw pain that comes with connecting the information to our hearts.
-We don’t like to do that, it’s uncomfortable at best.
+Sincerely listening to another person’s hardship means to open up and feel the raw pain that comes with connecting their situations with our hearts.
+We don’t like it, it’s uncomfortable at best.
 Yet, it keeps us humble, because most of the time we really don’t have a solution.
 And maybe that’s okay.
 The Bible says, “Be happy with those who are happy, and weep with those who weep.”
 (Romans 12:15, NLT)

 I know it’s hardly possible to live like that with everyone around us, because it gets heavy on us too.
 But we at least owe it to those with whom we have the strength to be real with.